huggingface/setfit/README.md

 preds = model(["i loved the spiderman movie!", "pineapple on pizza is the worst 🤮"])
 ```

-Based on the experiments, `SetFitHead` can achieve similar performance as using `sklearn`'s head.
+Based on our experiments, `SetFitHead` can achieve similar performance as using a `scikit-learn` head.
 We use `AdamW` as the optimizer and scale down learning rates by 0.5 every 5 epochs.
 For more details about the experiments, please check out [here](https://github.com/huggingface/setfit/pull/112#issuecomment-1295773537).
 We recommend using a large learning rate (e.g. `1e-2`) for `SetFitHead` and a small learning rate (e.g. `1e-5`) for the body in your first attempt.

 ### Training on multilabel datasets